catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

     f) Press F10 to save and exit.
 ```

-2) Change webcamd source file and rebuild.
+2) Change webcamd uvc_driver.c source file and rebuild.
 At the command prompt type:
    ```
    lsusb
    ```